Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Linear Analysis I

 By Lemma \ref{Dir222}, solutions of these equations satisfy the boundary stable energy estimate \eqref{DirE} for Dirichlet boundary data.
 Here the coupling term $P(h)$ is moved to the right side of each equation and treated as an inhomogeneous bulk term.
 We assume that $g$ and all target data are $C^{\infty}$ and the target data have compact support in $\w U$, away from $\cC \cap U$, cf.~\S 2.2.
 Let $\tau' = D\Phi^H_g(h)$.

 Recall that $h^{\tT} = \ring{h} + \frac{u}{n}g_{\cC}$ and that the Dirichlet boundary data for $\ring{h}$ is given target data.
 Next the evolution or wave equation \eqref{uC} for $u$ along $\cC$ gives the following energy estimate for $u$ along $\cC$: \be \ee Here $\w H^s(\Si_t)$ denotes the Sobolev norm with both $t$-derivatives as well as derivatives tangent to $\Si_t$, but no derivatives normal to $\cC$.
-The extra derivative required on $\ring{h}$ comes from the $(R_{\cC})'_{\ring{h}}$ term in \eqref{uinhom}.
-Except for terms involving $\d^* V'_h$, the right-side of \eqref{uC}, i.e.~the inhomogeneous term, is of the form $\e(\p h)$, giving rise to the $\e$ term in \eqref{ee1}.
+The extra derivative required on $\ring{h}$ comes from the $(R_{\cC})'_{\ring{h}}$ term in the $\w Y(\cT)$ term in \eqref{uinhom}.
+The term $\w E(h)$ in \eqref{uinhom} is of the form $\e(\p h)$, giving rise to the $\e$ term in \eqref{ee1}.
 Note all derivatives, including normal derivatives along $\cC$ are included in the $\e$-term in \eqref{ee1}.

 The last line in \eqref{ee1} consists of initial data and is bounded by

 where we have used the Sobolev trace theorem and Remark \ref{gaugerem} and Remark \ref{vel}.
 Similarly,